BIO3036 : Mammal Surveying Skills

-The module will be practical based, each technique will be introduced with a short lecture providing the background on the ecology of the species to be monitored, the ethics of the technique and practical considerations.
-Students will be given a brief of each task and shown how to use specific equipment in small groups,to ensure all can see how it is used and will have the opportunity to ask questions and discuss the uses and benefits of each technique.
+The module will be practical based, each technique will be introduced with a short lecture providing the background on the ecology of the species to be monitored and the practical, welfare and ethical considerations of the technique.
+Students will be given a brief of each task and shown how to use specific equipment in small groups,to ensure adequate demonstration and to allow the opportunity to ask questions and discuss the uses and benefits of each technique.
 All students will have the opportunity to use all the techniques.

 The format of resits will be determined by the Board of Examiners